tonygilkerson/OpsDoc/docs/index.md

 # Welcome to OpsDoc

-Here you will find my personal notes on setting up CI/CD on Kubernetes.
+Here you will find my personal Ops related notes.